 Crocuses bring a burst of colour to the garden in spring and autumn.
 Carpets of the small purple, yellow and white flowering corms make a joyful display from late winter onwards.
 They also provide a much-needed source of nectar and pollen for pollinating insects just emerging from hibernation.
-Native to Eastern Europe, crocuses are easy to grow bulbs and are well-suited to growing in pots, and naturalising in grass.
+Native to Eastern Europe, crocuses are easy to grow spring bulbs and are well-suited to growing in pots, and naturalising in grass.

 How to grow crocuses

 Plat crocus corms in moist but well-drained soil in full sun, planting the corms at a depth of three times their own size.
 You can grow crocus at the front of a border, naturalised in grass or in pots.
 Always let the foliage die back completely after flowering.